Indian official won’t confirm a reported meeting of ministers over Sikh leader’s killing in Canada

 “We remain engaged with Canadian authorities on modalities of achieving that,” he said.
 Bagchi didn’t provide details of the conversation between the two countries or indicate any deadline for fulfilling the Indian demand.

-Canadian Prime Minister Trudeau Trudeau said last month that there were “credible allegations” of Indian involvement in the slaying of Hardeep Singh Nijjar, a 45-year-old Sikh leader who was killed by masked gunmen in June in Surrey, outside Vancouver.
+Canadian Prime Minister Justin Trudeau said last month that there were “credible allegations” of Indian involvement in the slaying of Hardeep Singh Nijjar, a 45-year-old Sikh leader who was killed by masked gunmen in June in Surrey, outside Vancouver.

 Responding to a question about Trudeau raising the allegations and the dispute with India with other world leaders, Bagchi said “I really don’t know really how this helps address the core issue: that is, the space given by Canada to terrorists and criminal elements.”